Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-UMaine requires advance coordination with campus police and the Office of Safety and Environmental Management for any drone operations on university property or within university airspace.
-Stadium and event areas have additional TFRs during games and events.
+UMaine requires advance coordination with campus police and the Office of Safety and Environmental Management before conducting drone operations on university property.

-Restrictions: Coordination with campus police mandatory before flight.
-No flights over events, gatherings, or sporting events.
-Stadium areas restricted during athletic events.
+Restrictions: Coordination with campus police required.
+No flights over events, gatherings, or other persons without explicit approval.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.